Servicing for motorhomes, caravans and small buses

 What is the GVM of a typical New Zealand motorhome?

-Light to mid-size motorhomes on a Ducato, Transit or Hiace chassis typically sit between 3,000 and 3,500 kg Gross Vehicle Mass, within the standard car-class WOF regime.
-Larger B-class and A-class units on Sprinter or Iveco chassis often exceed 3,500 kg GVM and fall into Class 2, which means a six-monthly Certificate of Fitness.
+Light to mid-size motorhomes on a Hiace or Transit chassis typically sit between 3,000 and 3,500 kg Gross Vehicle Mass, within the standard car-class WOF regime.
+Larger B-class and A-class units and Coaster-based buses often exceed 3,500 kg GVM and fall into Class 2, which means a six-monthly Certificate of Fitness.
 Payload, the difference between unladen weight and GVM, is what you have available for water, gear and passengers.

 Do you work on caravans, trailers and towed units?